Quantum mechanical rules for observed observers and the consistency of quantum theory

 Assume, now, that observer $A$ measures the spin again.
-The results will be either up or down, {\bf {irrespective of the value observed previously}}.
+The results will be either up or down, irrespective of the value observed previously.
 If $A$ had originally found the spin to be up, he now has a 50\% chance of finding it down.
 And yet nobody had touched the spin!
-What has happened is that the observer was touched and measured, in a dramatic way that changed his perception.
-The lesson we draw from this is: -0.1cm
+What has happened is that the observer himself was touched and measured, in a dramatic way that altered the entanglement of his cognitive state with the observed state of the spin.